-- 6. After successfully updating the new BIOS file, exit the Flash Memory Writer utility and then reboot. - 7.
-Hold down <Delete> to enter BIOS setup.
-You must select "Setup Default" to effect the new BIOS, after which you may set the other items from the Main Menu.
+- 7. After successfully updating the new BIOS file, exit the Flash Memory Writer utility and then turn off your system.
+Set the jumper back to its default setting of Programming "Disabled or Protected." - 8.
+Turn on your computer and hold down the <Delete> key to enter BIOS setup.
+You must select "Setup Default" to affect the new BIOS, then you may set other items from the Main Menu.